Evident-Industrial/NDE_Open_File_Format/site/docs/about/overview.md

 ---
 layout: default
 title: Overview/What is the .nde format?
 parent: About the .nde format
 nav_order: 1
+description: "NDE documentation of Evident Scientific file format.
+Data are stored using HDF5 file format combined to a JSON text format to describe the metadata associated."
+permalink: /
 ---

 # What is the .nde format